Tahaxahmad/LaiDou/README.md

 1. Download the zip file from github
 2. Extract all the files from the zip file
 3. Open the index.html and the app should start running

+## If you'd like to run it locally you can do the following.
+1. Open the terminal in the folder
+2. npm init -y
+3. npm install http-server --save-dev
+4. npx http-server
+5. Follow the top link ( ip address ) the server should run locally.

 ## Features